Christine-Anderson/away-mission-manager/README.md

 when I select the quit option from the application menu
 - have the option to load my name, the current crew, the mission log, and the current away mission and away team, when I start the application

+Based on code from TellerApp and JsonSerializationDemo provided in class